Testnet DayLight | Release Cycle Update #9

 Open issues

-Use tar to handle state's compression instead of zip #740
+Use _tar___ to handle state’s compression instead of ____zip____ #740__

-Our servers are *nix base and there is no reason to use zip instead of tarball files, plus the ergonomics of the tar crates is better than zip crates.
+Our servers are *nix base and there is no reason to use zip instead of

 Allow to export a state from rusk-recovery #738

-After that rusk is able to get a custom state as input [#734] there is the need to generate such a state.
+After that rusk is able to get a custom state as input [#734] there is

 Closed issues